DjangoForAll/Django-Course/Level_6/5_Detail_views/Script/Readme.md

 {{object.created_date}}
 ```

-the object refers to the selected object and is passed to the template.
+The object refers to the selected object and is passed to the template.

 Finally we can add the link to view the details of the object in the list view.